hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 $ $PATH
 ```

-FastQC will accept multiple file names as input, so we can use the *.fq wildcard.
+FastQC will accept multiple file names as input, so we can use the `*.fq` wildcard.

 `$ fastqc *.fq`

 *Did you notice how each file was processed serially?
 How do we speed this up?*

-Exit the interactive session and start a new one with 6 cores, and use the multi-threading funcionality of FastQC to run 6 jobs at once.
+Exit the interactive session and start a new one with 6 cores, and use the multi-threading functionality of FastQC to run 6 jobs at once.

 ```
 $ exit  #exit the current interactive session